Select your language

 Producer

-This Kyusu is made by a traditional, small craft studio (Kamamoto in Japanese) in Tokoname.
+This Kyusu is made by a traditional, small craft studio (Kamamoto) in Tokoname.
 All the work steps are carried out exclusively by hand.
 In this large traditional region for ceramics, only less than 40 studios exist today.

 Kyusu 急須